aahsnr/arch-system/scripts/pkg-manager.md

-You are absolutely correct.
-My apologies for that oversight.
-The `AUR_API_URL` constant was used without being properly defined within the script's scope.
-I have fixed this by encapsulating it within a dedicated `Config` class, which is a best practice for managing constants and aligns with the structure of the `Theme` class.
+You are absolutely correct, and my sincere apologies for that error.
+Your diagnosis is spot on.
+The `ModuleNotFoundError` occurs because `pyalpm` is a C extension module that exposes its classes at the top level, not within a package structure with submodules like `handle`.
+The import statement was incorrect.

-This version is now free of that error and has been further polished for maximum robustness and clarity.
+I have corrected this by importing `pyalpm` directly and accessing `pyalpm.Handle` and `pyalpm.AlpmError`.
+This fix aligns with the library's actual API and resolves the runtime error.

-Here is the definitive, corrected, and rewritten markdown output.
+Here is the definitive, corrected, and meticulously polished markdown output.

 ***